 2- WATER Practice: How to Handle the sweep oar. https://youtu.be/B-YGt63orY0

-Practices will be held several weekday evenings per week, as well as on Saturday mornings.
+Practices will be held several weekday evenings per week, as well as on Saturday mornings and Sunday evening.
 Team members can find specific times and locations on the Team‘s “Group Me”.

 ——Typical Novice Water Practice—-

 1- Have a seating plan.
 If winds are high have an experience bow rower and Cox.
 Make sure crew stretches prior to getting the boat.
 If it’s a novice crew make sure they understand exactly what they will be doing prior to getting on water.
 Use of the ERG or dock rowing will help greatly.
 (Example: if going to do the pause drill, demo and have them do it on ERG first).